-Here’s your first look at GNOME 3.38’s new default wallpaper — plus a link to download the design to use ahead of the stable GNOME 3.38 release in September.
+Here’s your first look at GNOME 3.38’s new default wallpaper — plus a link to download the design to use on your own desktop ahead of the stable GNOME 3.38 release in September.

-Just don’t expect much of a deviation on what’s gone before.
+As always, don’t expect too much of a deviation on what’s gone before.
 What’s that saying again?
 Ah yes, “if it ain’t broke, don’t fix it”.

 Jakub Steiner’s GNOME 3.38 wallpaper sits in vogue with previous background designs.
-It is predominately blue, it features a variety of geometric shapes, and uses fractal lighting for texture and effect.
+It is still predominately blue, it still features a variety of geometric shapes, and still makes heavy use fractal lighting for texture and effect.

-As with the GNOME 3.36 wallpaper and earlier there are 3 distinct variations of the main design: morning, day, and night.
+As with the GNOME 3.36 wallpaper (and earlier) there are 3 variations of the main background: morning, day, and night.
 You can use each of these on their own, or use them as part of a dynamic wallpaper slideshow that subtly transitions between then over the course of the day:

-The new ‘Adwaita’ wallpaper you see peppered throughout this post — unless you’re reading from a scraper site, sorry — is still subject to change ahead of the formal GNOME 3.38 release in the autumn.
+The new ‘Adwaita’ wallpaper you see above (which might not show up if you’re reading from a scraper site or feed parser) could still change before the final GNOME 3.38 release lands in the autumn.

-Alternatively, if you’re patient, you can wait until GNOME 3.38 is released and enjoy it then (though bear in mind the images aren’t set as default in most Linux distributions, Ubuntu included).
+Alternatively, if you’re patient, kist wait until GNOME 3.38 is released and enjoy the new backgrounds then (though keep in mind that the Adwaita images aren’t used as default in most Linux distributions, including Fedora and Ubuntu).